 Best known for its pristine white sand beaches, Anguilla offers the luxuries of a popular tourist destination with the quiet, laid back nature of the East Caribbean.
 Cape Air offers seasonal service December - May with two flights daily from San Juan to Anguilla.

-- Fly Cape Air between San Juan and Anguilla - choose from two year-round, daily flights between Luis Muñoz Marín International Airport in San Juan, Puerto Rico and Clayton J. Lloyd International Airport in Anguilla.
+- Fly Cape Air between San Juan and Anguilla - choose from two daily flights between Luis Muñoz Marín International Airport in San Juan, Puerto Rico and Clayton J. Lloyd International Airport in Anguilla.

 To view the most current flight schedule for Anguilla, click here.

 Hotels: Lodgings in Anguilla range from affordable locally owned inns to high end resorts.
 Hotels are often the least expensive in spring and summer, and some locally owned hotels can offer extra discounts if you contact them directly.
 Families may want to look into condo rentals, which are more private and often have full kitchens.
 Before planning your vacation, check out the Anguilla Tourist Board’s Summer Prixe Fixe & Beyond for additional savings in the summer and fall that provide access to some of the best restaurants in the Caribbean.